Traneptora/grimoire/_posts/2015-07-30-mordenkainens-private-sanctum.markdown

 * Sound can't pass through the barrier at the edge of the warded area.
 * The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.
 * Sensors created by divination spells can't appear inside the protected area or pass through the barrier at its perimeter.
-* Creatures in the area can't be targeted by divination spell.
+* Creatures in the area can't be targeted by divination spells.
 * Nothing can teleport into or out of the warded area.
 * Planar travel is blocked within the warded area.